Task-Oriented Data Compression for Multi-Agent Communications Over Bit-Budgeted Channels: System Model

 \subsection{Centralized Control}

-We consider a scenario in which a central controller has instant access to the observations $\ro_i(t), \ro_j(t)$ of both agents through a free (with no cost on the objective function) and reliable communication channel.
-Following the eq. (\ref{Sum of observations - general problem}) and (\ref{observation condition 1 - equation}) the joint observations of agents and the state of environment can be interchangeably used i.e., $\rs(t) \triangleq \langle \ro_i(t),\ro_j(t) \rangle$.
-From the central controller's point of view, the environment is an MDP introduced by the tuples $\Big{\{} \Omega^2 , \mathcal{M}^2, r(\cdot), \gamma, T(\cdot) \Big{\}}$.
-The goal of the centralized controller is to maximize the expected sum of discounted rewards.
-The expectation is computed over the joint PMF of the whole system trajectory $\bs(1),\bm_i(1),\bm_j(1) , ...,\bs(M),\bm_i(M),\bm_j(M)$ from time $t=1$ to $t=M$, where this joint probability mass function (PMF) is generated if agents follow policy $\pi(\cdot)$, eq. (\ref{centralized policy - equation}), for their action selections at all times and $\bs(1) \in \mathcal{S}$ is randomly selected by the environment.
-To have a more compact notation to refer to the system trajectory, hereafter, we represent the realization of a system trajectory at time $t$ by $\rtr(t)$ which corresponds to the tuple $\langle \ro_i(t),\ro_j(t), \rm_i(t), \rm_j(t) \rangle$ and the realization of the whole system trajectory by $\{\rtr (t)\}_{t=1}^{t=M}$.
-Accordingly, the problem boils down to a single agent problem which can be denoted by { } where the policy $\pi$ can be expressed by { } and $p_{\pi}\big(\rs(t+1)|\rs(t)\big)$ is the probability of transitioning from $\rs(t)$ to $\rs(t+1)$ when the joint action policy $\pi(\cdot)$ is executed by the central controller.
+We consider a scenario in which a central controller has instant access to the observations $\ro_1(t), ..., \ro_n(t)$ of both agents through a free (with no cost on the objective function) and reliable communication channel.
+From the central controller's point of view, the environment is the same as the underlying MDP that governs the system $\Big{\{} \Omega^n , \mathcal{M}^n, r(\cdot), \gamma, T(\cdot) \Big{\}}$.
+The goal of the centralized controller is to maximize the expected sum of discounted rewards (\ref{centralized problem - general problem}).
+The expectation is computed over the joint PMF of the whole system trajectory $\bs(1), \bm(1), ..., \bs(M), \bm(M)$ from time $t=1$ to $t=M$, where this joint probability mass function (PMF) is generated if agents follow policy $\pi(\cdot)$, eq. (\ref{centralized policy - equation}), for their action selections at all times and the initial state $\bs(1) \in \mathcal{S}$ is randomly selected by the initial distribution $\bs(1) \sim \alpha_\bs $.
+For the sake of having a more compact notation to refer to the system trajectory, hereafter, we represent the realization of a system trajectory at time $t$ by $\rtr(t)$ which corresponds to the tuple $\langle \ro_1(t), ..., \ro_n(t), \rm_1(t), ..., \rm_n(t) \rangle$ and the realization of the whole system trajectory by $\{\rtr (t)\}_{t=1}^{t=M}$.
+Accordingly, the problem boils down to a single agent problem which can be denoted by { } where the policy $\pi$ can be expressed as a CMF { } and $p_{\pi}\big(\rs(t+1)|\rs(t)\big)$ is the probability of transitioning from $\rs(t)$ to $\rs(t+1)$ when the joint action policy $\pi(\cdot)$ is executed by the central controller.
 Similarly, $p_\pi\big(\{\rtr (t)\}_{t=1}^{t=M}\big)$ is the joint PMF of $\rtr(1), \rtr(2),...,\rtr(M)$ when the joint action policy $\pi(\cdot)$ is followed by the central controller.